Ileana Ros-Lehtinen: U.S. House of Representatives

 After incumbent Democratic U.S. Congressman Claude Pepper died on May 30, 1989, there was a special election scheduled for August 29, 1989.
 State Senator Ros-Lehtinen defeated Democrat Gerald Richman 53%–47%.
 She was the first Cuban American elected to the United States Congress and the first Republican woman elected from Florida.
 Upon her election, Ros-Lehtinen was incorrectly informed that she was also the first Latina elected to Congress, the first having been Rep. Barbara Vucanovich, who was of partial Mexican descent and was elected in 1982.
 In 1990, she won re-election to a full term with 60% of the vote.
 In total, she was elected to fourteen full terms, never winning with less than 58%.

 Ros-Lehtinen joined Majority Leader Steny Hoyer (D-Maryland) on a congressional delegation to the United Nations in order to encourage international support for an end to the genocide in Darfur.
 In addition, when Ros-Lehtinen returned from a trip to Darfur in April 2007 where she visited Sudanese refugee camps, she strongly encouraged the United States and the international community to find a solution to this humanitarian crisis.

-Following the 2008 elections, then President-elect Barack Obama rang Ros-Lehtinen to congratulate her on her re-election.
+After the 2008 elections, then President-elect Barack Obama rang Ros-Lehtinen to congratulate her on her re-election.
 She hung up on him, believing that it was a prank call from a radio station.
 She did the same to Obama's chief of staff Rahm Emanuel when he rang to confirm the original call was genuine, and only accepted the call after Congressman Howard Berman managed to speak to her.

 Ros-Lehtinen played a key role in keeping the International Protecting Girls by Preventing Child Marriage Act of 2010 from being passed into law.
 Although the bill had unanimously passed the Senate with bipartisan support, she persuaded enough Republicans in the House to vote against the bill so that it did not receive the required two-thirds majority.
 She reportedly invoked concerns about the legislation's cost and that funds could be used to promote abortion.